 There are 6 directors on our Board, including 2 who are independent non-executive directors.
-The Board meets at least twice a year and plays a critical role in ensuring the success of our operations.
+The Board plays a critical role in ensuring the success of our operations.
 The Board is responsible for:

 - providing entrepreneurial leadership; - setting our culture and values; - overseeing investment management; - reviewing the nominations for appointment of directors and key executives; - recommending the remuneration framework; - ensuring the adequacy of our risk management, external audit and internal audit functions; - overseeing the establishment and operation of an independent risk management system; and - reviewing the senior management team's performance.